sabadyshyna/sabadyshyna/README.md

 # Hey, Guys!
-My name is Tanya Sabadyshyna and I started my way in the Web development.
+My name is Tania Sabadyshyna and I started my way in the Web development.

 >### Find me around the web :earth_africa::
 >